-The Trust is an open-end management investment company consisting of multiple series, including the Return Stacked® Bonds & Merger Arbitrage ETF (the "Fund").
+The Trust is an open-end management investment company consisting of multiple series, including the Return Stacked® U.S. Stocks & Gold/Bitcoin ETF (the "Fund").
 This SAI relates to the Fund.
 The Trust was organized as a Delaware statutory trust on January 13, 2022.
 The Trust is registered with the U.S. Securities and Exchange Commission ("SEC") under the Investment Company Act of 1940, as amended (together with the rules and regulations adopted thereunder, as amended, the "1940 Act"), as an open-end management investment company and the offering of the Fund's shares ("Shares") is registered under the Securities Act of 1933, as amended (the "Securities Act").
 The Trust is governed by its Board of Trustees (the "Board").
-Tidal Investments LLC ("Tidal" or the "Adviser") serves as investment adviser to the Fund and Newfound Research LLC (the "Sub-Adviser") serves as investment sub-adviser to the Fund.
+Tidal Investments LLC ("Tidal" or the "Adviser") serves as investment adviser to the Fund and the Subsidiary (defined below) and Newfound Research LLC (the "Sub-Adviser") serves as investment sub-adviser to the Fund.
+ReSolve Asset Management SEZC (Cayman) (the "Futures Trading Advisor") serves as the trading advisor to the Fund and the Subsidiary.